HerveFrezza-Buet/relativipy/README.md

 Try to press 't' (time) several times, it toggles the spacetime versus 2D animated space view.

 Thanks to glumpy, you can benefit from many extra features.
-For example, you can record the movie if the experiment.
+For example, you can record the movie of the experiment.
 To do so, launch

 ```
 python3 outer-space.py --record